Growing Raspberries in Alaska

 Growing Raspberries

 Oregon State University (OSU) Extension’s, Growing Raspberries in Your Home Garden in depth instructions for growing raspberries successfully including the ideal soil and nutrient requirements, proper spacing, pruning techniques, and trellising systems.
 Here I provide the basic growing recommendations from OSU’s publication.
 They recommend planting raspberries in well-drained soil, with a good layer of organic matter and mulch and a soil pH of 5.6 to 6.5.
-They recommend fertilizing based on a soil test, and when establishing a new patch, they recommend 2-3 oz. of Nitrogen per 10 feet of row per year.
+They recommend fertilizing based on a soil test, and when establishing a new patch, they recommend 2 to 3 oz. of Nitrogen per 10 feet of row per year.
 When the plants are dormant (late fall or early spring), summer bearer floricanes should be pruned.
 Raspberries should be planted 2 to 2.5 feet apart in rows that are 8 to 10 feet apart with a row width of about 6 to 12 inches wide maintained for summer bearers.
 This width will help you take care of your raspberry patch and limit the spread of disease.
 Some type of trellis should be used for support—t-posts and 12 gauge wire works well.
 I have seen fencing used before which makes it really difficult to pick the berries.

 Eating and Cooking with Raspberries